Attilio D'Alberto Acupuncture book Chinese herbal medicine Acupoints doll

 Nourishing yin requires patience — yin is the substance of the body and takes time to rebuild.
 Acupuncture points that nourish kidney yin include KD 3 (Taixi), KD 6 (Zhaohai), and SP 6 (Sanyinjiao).
 Yin-nourishing herbs include Shu Di Huang, Mai Men Dong, Nu Zhen Zi, and Gou Qi Zi.
 Lifestyle changes that support yin include adequate sleep (yin regenerates at night), reducing overwork and stress, avoiding excessive spicy and dry foods, and including yin-nourishing foods — pears, black sesame, eggs, and root vegetables.

-To discuss yin deficiency or related conditions, contact me or book a consultation in Wokingham.
+To discuss yin deficiency or related conditions, contact me or book a consultation at my Wokingham, Berkshire clinic.